Clothes Swaps Sarah's story

 Sarah McDonald shares her story on the Exeter Clothes Swaps:

 What inspired you to start the Exeter Clothes Swap events?

 I attended a clothes swap at the Exeter Phoenix which was run to raise money for SAFE.
 I thought it was a brilliant idea.
 I had so many clothes that didn’t fit and were just cluttering up my wardrobe but still felt like I hadn't anything to wear!
 Donate some money to charity and get free clothes - it’s a win-win really isn’t it?
 I attended with a couple of friends and we had a great time browsing and trying on clothes.
 I came away with less than I’d taken along but I was so happy.
 I had several new items of clothing which I could wear and more space in my wardrobe.
 It inspired me to go home and have a really good sort out of my clothes and be brutal about what I actually wore.
 There’s nothing more therapeutic than a good de-cluttering session.
-As the Phoenix event was a one-off and I had more clothes to swap, I thought I might organise one myself.
-I have some experience in running events and spoke to a few friends who were very keen, so went for it.

 The first swap I ran was on 8th August.
 It was a great success, everybody went away with some newly found outfits.
 So many people asked me if I was organising another, so I decided I would carry on running them and try to run one every few months.